Swallowtail23/mtgc/README.md

     - get the user's collection table
     - check if the site is in maintenance mode, and if it is: trigger a message and logout
 6. Load page and framework (header, page content, overlays, menu, footer)

+### Notes on card images ###
+The initial database population with the 'all' parameter will NOT download any card images.
+Subsequent 'default' (by default nightly) runs will download images for cards added.
+Sets can have card image downloads triggered on the sets page by admin users.